Running Form Drills

 Source of truth for all running drills.
 Seeded to running_drills_individual via scripts/seed-drills-from-yaml.js.
 Only drills referenced by routine templates are included — nothing unused.

-Fields: name (unique key), description, focus, coaching_cues.
+Fields: name (unique key), description, focus, coaching_cues, common_mistakes.

 Marching A-Drill